graniticio/granitic/doc/tutorial/006-database-read.md

 Go's SQL abstraction and 'driver management' models are much looser than some other language's RDBMS access layers.
-In order to allow Granitic's components and facilities to be agnostic of the underlying RDBMS, an additional layer of abstraction has been defined - the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider).
+In order to allow Granitic's components and facilities to be agnostic of the underlying RDBMS, an additional layer of abstraction has been defined - the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider) interface.
+Your application will have to define a component that implements this interface.

 The [DatabaseProvider's](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider)
 role is to create instances of [sql.DB](https://golang.org/pkg/database/sql/#DB) (Go's connection/driver abstraction) and implement any connection pooling and load balancing your application requires.
+It's also the most convinient place to import whichever package provides the database driver that you require

+### Obtaining a MySQL driver for Go

 Open a terminal and run